d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-basics.md

 Typically in order to control the attention, the relevant part of the model must produce a *query* vector.
-This *query* vector is then typically compared to a number of *key* vectors (one per input token).
+This *query* vector is then typically compared with a number of *key* vectors (one per input).
-Based on some notion of compatibility between the query and the key, a probability distribution over the available tokens is computed, assigning high weight to especially compatible tokens and low weight to incompatible tokens.
+Based on some notion of compatibility between the query and the key, a probability distribution over the available inputs (e.g., input tokens) is computed, assigning high weights to especially compatible inputs and low weights to incompatible inputs.
 Finally, using these weights,
 we compute a weighted average
-of the representations (i.e., the *values*) corresponding to each input token.
+of the representations (i.e., the *values*) corresponding to each input.
 This weighted summation is often called *attention pooling*.
-As shown in :numref:`fig_qkv`, in an attention mechanisms, a given *query* must somehow interact each key to produce a set of weights,
+As shown in :numref:`fig_qkv`, in an attention mechanisms, a given *query* must somehow interact with each key to produce a set of weights.

-![Attention mechanisms conduct a weighted average over values via attention pooling, where weights are derived according to the compatibility of queries and keys.](../img/qkv.svg) :label:`fig_qkv`
+![Attention mechanisms conduct a weighted average over values via attention pooling, where weights are derived according to the compatibility of a query and keys.](../img/qkv.svg) :label:`fig_qkv`

 Note that there are many variations on attention mechanisms.